Data Leakage Prevention

 IBANs

-The International Bank Account Number (IBAN) detector identifies valid IBAN numbers in the standard format with spaces as separators (AA BB BBBB BBBB BBBB BBBB BBBB
+The International Bank Account Number (IBAN) detector identifies valid IBAN numbers in the standard format with spaces as separators (AA BB BBBB BBBB BBBB BBBB BBBB) or no separators (AABBBBBBBBBBBBBBBBBBBBB).

 Note that the confidence threshold level of the IBAN detector cannot be fine-tuned.